 3.)
 Forgetting the Paperwork

-For a complete list of the information we recommend gathering on your farm, you can download this Checklist of Useful Documents for Selling Your Farmland.
+For a complete list of the information we recommend gathering on your farm, you can download this useful checklist of documents that could help you sell your farm.

 4.)
 Choosing the Wrong Buyer

 Land owners should take the time to consider what kind of buyer they are looking for.

 As a general rule, sellers should always check to make sure their prospective buyer is qualified and has the means to complete the transaction before spending too much time on any lead.

 If you are expecting an all-cash transaction, be prepared to discuss this with buyers who inquire about seller-financing of your land.
 An all-cash buyer can often complete the transaction in a more-timely manner without having to arrange debt with a lender.